mastiff-systems343/mastiff-systems/_posts/2025-07-21-UX-Designer-Felix-on-User-Hostile-Tech.md

 We've known for a long time, even before the 1960s, that news media carries bias and can shape agendas.
 Now it's become more insidious because these platforms have incentives tied directly to engagement.
 And "engagement" is a euphemism for people getting angry at each other.

 It's not positive for society, but it's very effective at generating ad revenue.
 That incentive has taken us down a very unfortunate path.

-#### TECH LITERACY

-**What do you think we should do to hold these companies accountable?**

-I actually don't know.
-Part of it is education, but that's a big question.
-Tech literacy is important, especially when combined with critical thinking skills.
-There's a lot of focus on how to code, and that's good, but understanding how things work and what the dependencies are is also important.

-These ideas are difficult to put into practice.
-I like the European approach sometimes, although we may go too far with some legislation.
-Because we have to find agreement between 27 countries, it's not always easy.
-It takes time.
-The European model tends to be: you have quite a bit of freedom in the market, but also a lot of responsibility.

-In theory, that's good, but legislation moves slowly, and some laws can discourage innovation.
-There is a risk.
-So I don't know the solution, to be honest.